-We have proposed a new stochastic time evolution of the velocity gradient tensor A along a Lagrangian trajectory (3.14), and studied numerically the statistical properties of its solution.
+We have proposed a new stochastic time evolution of the velocity gradient tensor A along a Lagrangian trajectory (3.17), and studied numerically the statistical properties of its solution.

-The main ingredients of this model are (i) a regularization by the joint action of closures for pressure Hessian and the viscous Laplacian of the exact self-stretching term entering the dynamics (1.5) and (ii) an additional stochastic closure that constrains the pseudo-dissipation to follow as close as possible the dynamics of a multifractal measure.
+The main ingredients of this model are (i) a regularization by the joint action of closures for pressure Hessian and the viscous Laplacian of the exact self-stretching term entering the dynamics (1.5) and (ii) an additional stochastic closure that constrains the pseudo-dissipation to follow as closely as possible the dynamics of a multifractal measure.
 Doing so, we end up with a non-Markovian dynamics that depends on the Reynolds number (through the ratio τ{η}/T) and on a free parameter μ^l , the intermittency coefficient, taken to be equal to 0.3 as observed in DNS of homogeneous and isotropic turbulence.
-To our knowledge, this is the first stochastic proposition for the dynamics of A able to reproduce in a realistic way the statistics of the small scales of turbulence at any Reynolds numbers.
-To illustrate this claim, we have numerically studied the statistical properties of its solution and showed that the variance and higher-order moments of the elements of A behave accurately with the Reynolds number as observed in experimental and numerical data, and as captured by the multifractal phenomenology of turbulence.
+To our knowledge, this is the first stochastic proposition for the dynamics of A which incorporates the intermittency parameter μ^{l} and is able to reproduce, in a realistic way, the statistics of the small scales of turbulence at any Reynolds numbers without relying on hierarchical structures for the couplings of multiscale velocity gradient tensors, as was previously addressed by Biferale et al. (2007) and, more recently, by Johnson & Meneveau (2017).

+To illustrate the realism of our model, we have numerically studied the statistical properties of its solution and showed that the variance and higher-order moments of the elements of A behave accurately with the Reynolds number as observed in experimental and numerical data, and as captured by the multifractal phenomenology of turbulence.
 Furthermore, geometrical statistical properties such as vorticity alignments with respect to the eigenframe of deformation and joint distribution of the invariants are also reproduced in a satisfactory manner.

-Despite the realism of the so-obtained statistical behaviour of A, and the theoretical success to gather in a certain sense the multifractal phenomenology and the velocity gradient dynamics, it is also shown that the tumbling phenomenon of anisotropic particles of small aspect ratios (i.e. discs) is still not accurately reproduced.
+Despite the realism of the so-obtained statistical behaviour of \mathbf{A} , and the theoretical success to gather in a certain sense the multifractal phenomenology and the velocity gradient dynamics, it is also shown that the tumbling phenomenon of anisotropic particles of small aspect ratios (i.e. discs) is still not accurately reproduced.

-The present proposition (3.14) could be improved in several ways.
-First of all, the statistical properties of A from the model are not fully consistent with those of isotropic turbulence (see the behaviour of the averaged dissipation, enstrophy and pseudo-dissipation in figure 3(c), and the corresponding discussion provided in section 5.3.
-To this regard, a first step toward an improvement of the model would be to explore the dependence of the closure made in (3.8) where the choice c = 0 is made.
+The present proposition (3.17) could be improved in several ways.
+First of all, the statistical properties of A from the model are not fully consistent with those of isotropic turbulence (see the behaviour of the averaged dissipation, enstrophy and pseudo-dissipation in figure 3(c), and the corresponding discussion provided in § 5.3).
+In this regard, a first step toward an improvement of the model would be to explore the dependence of the closure made in (3.8) where we choose c = 0.
 Another possible way to improve these statistics would be to consider more sophisticated closures of pressure Hessian and viscous term other than the RFD approximation, such as the propositions of Wilczek & Meneveau (2014) and, more generally, those of Johnson & Meneveau (2016).
+In a different line of development, it would be interesting to try to adjust the model to more complex anisotropic flows, in the spirit of Girimaji & Speziale (1995) for instance.

-As for the statistics of rotation rate of anisotropic particles (section 5.7), an alternative way to explore the implied physics of the tumbling phenomenon and the implications on velocity gradient statistics would be to quantify the gradients' third order correlation functions as suggested in Gustavsson et al. (2014).
+As for the statistics of the rotation rate of anisotropic particles ($\S 5.7$), an alternative way to explore the implied physics of the tumbling phenomenon and the implications on velocity gradient statistics would be to quantify the gradients' third-order correlation functions as suggested in Gustavsson et al. (2014).
 Such a study, supplemented by the analysis of homogeneous and isotropic turbulence DNS, would help us to better understand the underlying mechanisms leading to the tumbling phenomenon and to design accurate stochastic models able to reproduce them.
 We keep these perspectives for future investigations.